Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 So, recently the Department of Transportation has announced the launch of GPS devices in public transport which is for free for select vehicles.
 According to the information, GPS Vehicle Tracking System (VTS) has been developed for which IoT Sensor for GPS is being installed in public vehicles.

 The chief director of the department, Gogan Bahadur Hamal, states that they are conducting the work with the goal of embedding GPS on all the public vehicles throughout the country.
 The IoT sensor for GPS in public vehicles will be carried out within the ongoing financial year.

 Once its installation process completely finishes, the GPS will monitor public transport traveling within or outside the Kathmandu valley.
 Along with that, it will ensure the traffic safety of the vehicle operators.

 The department itself is going to test the first two to three hundred vehicles.
-The work, after that, will be performed as per the agreement of the Asian Development Bank (ADB).
-The department has collaborated with ADB for the same purpose.
+The department has collaborated with Asian Development Bank (ADB) for the rest of the work.